dmdixon/rv2b/README.md

 1. Install the Rust programming language on your machine by following the instructions at https://rust-lang.org/tools/install/.
 This should be simple and fast (a few minutes at most) for most operating systems.
 2. Use the "Code" button on this page to download the "rv2b-main.zip" folder containing the source files for the software and unzip it wherever you would like the code to live.
-3. Go into the "rv2b-main" folder and compile the code with ```"cargo build --release"``` and wait for the compilation to finish.
+3. Go into the "rv2b-main" folder and compile the code with ```cargo build --release``` and wait for the compilation to finish.
 Once it is done RV2B is installed!

-To check if installation worked, run "./target/release/rv2b -h" in the "rv2b-main" directory and check that CLI arguments are printed to the screen.
+To check if installation worked, run ```./target/release/rv2b -h``` in the "rv2b-main" directory and check that CLI arguments are printed to the screen.
 If CLI arguments aren't printed, make sure the previous steps were followed carefully.
 If the code is still not functional, email dmdixon1992@gmail.com for further help.

 ## Basic Use:

 RV2B defaults were carefully chosen to minimize the need to manually set most CLI arguments for basic use cases.
 This can be illustrated with some radial velocity data included in the repository.
-The radial velocity is published by the study of [Latham et al. (2002)](https://ui.adsabs.harvard.edu/abs/2002AJ....124.1144L/abstract), and [the catalog](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/AJ/124/1144) is hosted by the VizieR astronomy catalog service.
-For a bare-bones example you can use the following commands to unzip the folder containing the Latham data (Latham_2002_171_SB1s.zip) and solve the orbit of target G99-52.
+The included radial velocity time series data were published by the study of [Latham et al. (2002)](https://ui.adsabs.harvard.edu/abs/2002AJ....124.1144L/abstract), and [the catalog](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/AJ/124/1144) of the 171 targets is hosted by the VizieR astronomy catalog service.
+For a bare-bones example, you can use the following commands to unzip the folder containing the Latham data (Latham_2002_171_SB1s.zip) and solve the orbit of target G99-52.

 ```unzip Latham_2002_171_SB1s.zip```